 But what exactly does design mean?
-It’s not easy to pin down, since it's a broad term that means many things to many people.
-The word “design" came from Italian (disegno) and French (dessin) words that both mean “a drawing.”
+It’s not easy to pin down.
+Design is a broad term that means many things to many people.
+The word came from Italian (disegno) and French (dessin) words that both mean “a drawing.”

 In many instances, a work of art or a new product starts with exactly that: a drawing.
-A person creating a new work, whether it is a red dress or a new electronic gadget, often starts by sketching out what they think the final product should look like.
+A creator starts by sketching out what they think the final product should look like.
 That’s true no matter what they’re designing—from a new piece of clothing to the latest gadget.

-The best designs, though, concentrate on much more than just appearance.
-The artistry of how a product looks can be very important, but success will ultimately depend upon how the product performs.
-To make sure a product performs well, careful thought must be given to its features and how it will be used.
+The best designs, though, focus on much more than just appearance.
+The artistry of how a product looks can be very important.
+Still, success will depend upon how well the product works.
+To make sure a product does well, careful thought must be given to both its function and its features.

-Thinking about a product’s function will lead a creator to consider which materials to use, which functions to include, how those functions can be reflected in the product’s form, and all sorts of other practical facets of design.
-Thinking about such things will require as much science as it will art.
+Thinking about a product’s function will help a creator decide which materials to use.
+It will also help them determine how the function can be reflected in the product’s form.
+The process calls for as much science as it does art.

-In fact, some experts believe that the best designs are those that combine science and art in the most inspirational and creative ways.
-For years, many people have thought that the sciences and the arts were fundamentally different.
+In fact, some experts believe that the best designs are those that combine science and art.
+For years, many people have thought that the sciences and the arts were quite different.
 However, modern thinkers believe that the two must be combined to keep innovation flowing.

-Some educators are seeking to incorporate this dual view of science and the arts in their schools' curricula.
-In some areas, the traditional STEM subjects—science, technology, engineering, and math— have been modified to be STEAM subjects with the inclusion of the arts.
+Some educators are seeking to incorporate this dual view of science and the arts in schools.
+In some areas, the traditional STEM subjects—science, technology, engineering, and math—are now called STEAM subjects.
+This reflects inclusion of the arts.

 Interestingly, this all isn’t really a new idea.
-Some of the most influential figures from the past, such as Leonardo Da Vinci, were both accomplished artists and scientists.
+Some of history’s most influential figures from the past were both accomplished artists and scientists.
 They used their artistic talents to help them understand the scientific principles at work in the world around them.
-For example, Da Vinci's drawings show that he fully understood the unique combination of art and science and how important it was to innovative thinking!
+One example is Leonardo Da Vinci.
+His drawings show that he fully understood the unique combination of art and science and how important it was to innovative thinking!